pydoit/doit/doc/dependencies.rst

     get_pylogo
     eduardo@eduardo:~$ doit
     --- get_pylogo
-    eduardo@eduardo:~$ rm doc/tutorial/python-logo.gif
+    eduardo@eduardo:~$ rm python-logo.gif
     eduardo@eduardo:~$ doit
     get_pylogo

 .. note::

-  Only *file-dependency* and *run-once* are used to determine if a task is up-to-date or not.
+  *task-dependency* s are **not** used to determine if a task is up-to-date or not.
 If a task defines only *task-dependency* or no dependencies at all it will always be executed.

 keywords on actions